FJrodafo/CV/App/README.md

 > [!IMPORTANT]
 >
-> Please note that when using Docker, port 3000 on localhost will be occupied by the Discord application for its proper functioning.
->
 > If you already have applications that use port 3000, you will need to adjust certain parameters before creating the Docker container so that it can run correctly on a free port.

 ## Learn More